 Where to Go on Your Van Life Mexico Adventure?

-So now that you know everything there is to know about traveling to Mexico, the next questions is “Where to go in Mexico?”.
+So now that you know everything there is to know about traveling to Mexico, the next question is “Where to go in Mexico?”.

 There are so many places to visit in Mexico that it is hard to know where to start.
 As I said already, we spent six months during our van life Mexico adventure and barely scratched the surface.
 But to help you plan your Mexico travels, we have put together four road trips in Mexico that will at least give you a start.
 Or if you prefer to plan your own route, check out our list of the 25 best destinations in Mexico.